Minister of the Sea

 Eduard Ruijs earned a M. Juris in Law and Economics of Oxford University where he was a Chevening Scholar, an MSc (Drs) in Economics and MA (Mr.) in Law from the Vrije Universiteit in Amsterdam, a Bachelor in Business Administration of Nijenrode University in the Netherlands, and obtained an Executive MBA from Michigan Business School as well as graduated from the government sponsored Japan Prizewinners Programme at Leiden University.

-Mustafa M. Siddiqui is Head of Energy in the Private Equity group and is based in London.
+Mustafa M. Siddiqui is Senior Managing Director and Head of Energy in the Private Equity group and is based in London.
 Mr. Siddiqui leads Blackstone’s private equity investment activities in the energy sector across Europe, the Middle East, and Africa.

 Partner, Head of LNG Practice

 Baker Botts L.L.P.